jon-mil-92/SetDisplay/README.md

 ## License

-Distributed under the [MIT License].
+Distributed under [The MIT License].
 See `LICENSE.txt` for more information.

 <!-- MARKDOWN LINKS -->